[Mr Philip Hollobone in the Chair]

 The study was undertaken by the Queen Mary University of London.
 It was the largest ever trial for CFS/ME, including more than 600 participants in England and Scotland.
 It sought to assess and compare the effectiveness of the four main treatments for CFS/ME—adaptive pacing therapy, CBT, GET and standardised specialist medical care.

-The peer-reviewed trial results published in The Lancet found, as the hon.
+The peer-reviewed trial results published in The Lancet in 2011 found, as the hon.
 Lady said, that 60% of patients with CFS/ME benefited from CBT and GET when provided alongside specialist medical care.
 CBT and GET were found to be better than pacing therapy or specialist medical care alone in improving both symptoms and disability, and a follow-up study looking at recovery after one year further supported the benefits of interventions.
 The trial had ethical approval from the NHS research ethics committee and had ongoing oversight from an independent trial steering committee, which included patient representatives.
 Trial reports were regularly provided to a data monitoring and ethics committee that had the power to halt the trial if harm was indicated.
 NICE considered the PACE results in 2011 and concluded that they supported its existing recommendations on both CBT and GET.

 The Government are aware that the use of CBT and GET in treating CFS/ME has long been a controversial issue for patient groups, charities and some clinicians.
 That began with the publication of the NICE guidance 10 years ago and continued with the PACE trial.
 Since 2011, PACE trial data has been shared with many independent scientists as part of normal research collaboration, including the internationally respected research organisation Cochrane, which independently validated the findings.
 However, in the last 18 months, the attention on the trial has increased substantially, following a tribunal ruling in August 2016 ordering the release of the trial data to a member of the public, which the hon.
 Lady referred to.
 The data has since been examined more widely and critics, including some clinical academics, have suggested that it shows that CBT and GET are not as effective as the trial results suggested.